ahtrahddis/ahtrahddis.github.io/source/content/e-book-how-to.md

  For the creation of all these e-books, the following procedure is followed:

-- the text is pasted & formatted with / written in / converted to [markdown](https://en.wikipedia.org/wiki/Markdown) (and very rarely to html)
+- the text formatted with / written in / converted to [markdown](https://en.wikipedia.org/wiki/Markdown) (and very rarely to html)

 - the markdown (**.md**) file is converted to **epub** using [pandoc](https://pandoc.org/)